EpicenterDAO/brand_assets/README.md

 # brand_assets

-please download logos etc from here
+the brand assets Github repo has been deprecated, please head to NextCloud to download the latest files: https://nextcloud.epicempower.com/s/3YjJLbRaLibnzWr